-I am a Toronto-based conservation photojournalist and visual storyteller working to express the inextricable link between people and planet.
+I am a Toronto-based conservation photojournalist and visual artist working to express the inextricable link between people and planet.

 My work is deeply rooted in a documentary approach that bear’s witness to humanity’s ecological footprint–the human demand on nature.
-This work is carried out in protected places such as in national parks and marine reserves to celebrate nature’s pristine majesty where it still exists, and in wild spaces in peril like deforested areas and polluted rivers that still need protection.
-For me, visual storytelling is a way to start an essential dialogue about protecting habitat and wildlife so we all can benefit–we are not apart from nature, but very much part of it.
+This work is principally carried out in protected places that celebrate nature’s pristine majesty where it still exists, and in places in peril that draw attention to those habitats that still need protection.
+For me, visual storytelling is a way to start an essential dialogue we all can benefit from–we are not apart from nature, but very much part of it.

 As a Partner at Evermaven, a full-service environmental communications agency, I am based out of Toronto, Ontario, Canada when not in the field.

 Conservation Photography Editor with the California Academy of Sciences